TomSchimansky/eyeCare/Readme.md

   <img src="documentation_images/eyeCare_screenshot_1.png" width="600"/>
 </div>

-This is a prototype program I created in 2018-2020 for tackling eye strain caused by prolonged screen usage.
+This is a concept program I developed in 2018-2020 for tackling eye strain caused by prolonged screen usage.
-Problems like dry and itchy eyes are partially caused by a reduce blinking rate when staring on a screen, which this program tries to address by giving a sound signal when no blinking is detected for a certain time.
-For this, the program uses the webcam, detects the face, crops out the eye regions and runs a classifier on the eye regions detecting an open or closed eye.
+Problems like dry and itchy eyes are partially caused by a reduce blinking rate when staring on a screen, which this program tries to fix by giving a subtle sound signal when no blinking is detected for a certain time.
+For this, the program uses the webcam, detects the face, crops out the eye regions and runs a classifier on the eye regions detecting an open or closed eye in real time.

 ## Installation and usage